Skip to content

 BSc 2nd Year Methods in Microbiology Notes Study Material

 A subject can only develop according to the techniques available.
-It must be evident from the history of microbiology how important is the suitable methodology in development of a discipline.
-Three techniques in particular are to be mastered before the science of microbiology could evolve beyond primitive visionary state.
+It must be evident from the history of microbiology how important is a suitable methodology in the development of a discipline.
+Three techniques, in particular, are to be mastered before the science of microbiology could evolve beyond a primitive visionary state.

-2. Sterilisation methods:- In order to grow a particular microorganism, the medium used had to be freed from all other living organisms i.e. sterilisation methods had to be developed.
+2. Sterilization methods:- In order to grow a particular microorganism, the medium used had to be freed from all other living organisms i.e. sterilization methods had to be developed.
+(BSc 2nd Year Methods in Microbiology Notes Study Material)

 3. Pure culture methods:- Once it was possible to obtain suitable sterile growth media, it became practicable to introduce methods to separate different microbes from each other and to maintain them in pure culture.
 Then could be studied their individual characteristics.
 We shall consider each of these critical developments in somewhat detail.(BSc 2nd Year Methods in Microbiology Notes Study Material)